 Step 2 - Switching the Water Off

-The water must be switched off before attempting any work on your plumbing system.
+You must switch off the water before attempting any work on your plumbing system.
 You should also drain the system of all water so that it is safe to cut into the pipes.

 Step 3 - Connecting to the Water Lines

-If you are inserting this into existing water pipes then you will need to fist cut the pipes.
+If you insert this into existing water pipes, you will need first to cut the pipes.
 Then clean the pipes using a piece of wire wool.

 Wrap Teflon tape around the ends of the pies and fix the mixer valve onto them by using the compression joints.
 Make sure that the valve is positioned correctly before tightening the joints using a wrench.